 Students will be following the sequence of study contained in Latin Alive!
 Book 2.
-The primary goal for the student will be to consolidate their foundations of Latin grammar, syntax, and vocabulary and put these into practice through translation and comprehension exercises.
+The primary goals for the student will be to consolidate their knowledge of Latin 1 grammar and continue to build the foundations of their Latin grammar, syntax, and vocabulary, putting these into practice through translation and comprehension exercises.
 They will also continue to build their knowledge of ancient Roman culture and history.
 The greater goal is that students develop an appreciation of the beauty and power of language.
 This appreciation will inform their other studies and their lives in the world.

 Some student work will be completed in the textbook.
-However, a large portion of the class will involve-regular classroom participation, taking notes on grammar and vocabulary, and reading adaptations based on the readings in the text book.
+However, a large portion of the class will involve regular classroom participation, taking notes on grammar and vocabulary, and reading adaptations based on the readings in the text book.
 Students will receive homework derived from exercises in the textbook and supplementary exercises designed by the department.
 Students will also be encouraged to use some online tools.